cloudogu/jenkins/docs/operations/azure_agents_en.md

 ## Testing with a Jenkins pipeline

-You can try if everything worked out correctly by using this test-pipeline:
+You can test if everything worked out correctly by using this test-pipeline:
 - Add a Jenkins Pipeline project
 - Use the following code for the pipeline: